 Question-Answer Datasets for Chatbot Training

-AmbigQA, a new open-domain question answering task that consists of predicting a set of question and answer pairs, where each plausible answer is associated with a disambiguated rewriting of the original question.
-A data set covering 14,042 open-ended QI-open questions.
+AmbigQA is a new open-domain question answering task that consists of predicting a set of question and answer pairs, where each plausible answer is associated with a disambiguated rewriting of the original question.
+The data set covers 14,042 open-ended QI-open questions.